ApeWorX/ape/docs/userguides/dependencies.md

 ```

 If there is a single version installed, the command will remove the single version.
-If there are more than one version installed, you must supply the versions as additional arguments or the CLI will prompt you:
+If multiple versions are installed, pass additional arguments specifying the version(s) to be removed:

 ```shell
 ape pm remove OpenZeppelin 4.5.0 4.6.0